TaniyaGupta13/calendar/README.md

 ## 🖼️ Sample Output
 Enter a year: 2016

-to see output view the screenshots attached in the resporitory
+to see output view the screenshots attached in the repository

 ## 📂 Files Included
 - `calendar.c` → Source code